-Market shares can provide a useful first indication of a company's potential market power or dominance, but the broader market context must also be taken into account in this assessment.
+Market shares can provide a useful first indication of a company's potential market power or dominance, but the broader market context must also be taken into account.
 This includes fluctuations in shares over time, the existence of barriers to entry, customer buyer power, spare production capacity, rates of innovation, and the ease and rate of customer switching.

-As just one example, the General Court in Cisco found that even shares of above 90 per cent do not indicate market power where products are offered for free, there is a high rate of innovation, and users can easily switch between alternatives (Case T-79/12 Cisco v Commission ECLI:EU:T:2013:635).
+As just one example, the General Court in case T-79/12 Cisco v Commission ECLI:EU:T:2013:635, (Cisco), found that even shares of above 90 per cent do not indicate market power where products are offered for free, there is a high rate of innovation, and users can easily switch between alternatives.

-3 Purpose of the legislation
+Purpose of the legislation

-Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?
+3 Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?

 The dominance standard is strictly economic.
-Sociopolitical or other non-economic factors are not considered.
+Socio-political or other non-economic factors are not considered.

-The overarching goal of article 102 of the TFEU is to protect consumer welfare by putting in place a system of undistorted competition as part of the internal market established by the EU (Case C-52/09 TeliaSonera Sverige ECLI:EU:C:2011:83, paragraph 22).
-The aim is to protect the competitive process, not individual competitors (Case C 8/08 T-Mobile Netherlands BV, Opinion of Advocate General Kokott ECLI:EU:C:2009:110, paragraph 71).
-As Advocate General Wahl has stated, 'EU competition rules seek to capture behaviour that has anticompetitive effects' (Case C-413/14 Intel, Opinion of Advocate General Wahl ECLI:EU:C:2016:788, paragraph 43).
+The overarching goal of article 102 of the TFEU is to protect consumer welfare by putting in place a system of undistorted competition as part of the internal market established by the EU (case C-52/09 TeliaSonera Sverige ECLI:EU:C:2011:83, paragraph 22).
+The aim is to protect the competitive process, not individual competitors (case C 8/08 T-Mobile Netherlands BV, Opinion of Advocate General Kokott ECLI:EU:C:2009:110, paragraph 71).
+As Advocate General Wahl has stated, 'EU competition rules seek to capture behaviour that has anticompetitive effects' (case C-413/14 Intel, Opinion of Advocate General Wahl ECLI:EU:C:2016:788, paragraph 43).

-4 Sector-specific dominance rules
+Sector-specific dominance rules

-Are there sector-specific dominance rules, distinct from the generally applicable dominance provisions?
+4 Are there sector-specific dominance rules, distinct from the generally applicable dominance provisions?